potakaaa/MB-sort_enhanced-insertion-sort/README.md

 ---

-**Experience enhanced, in-place, and stable sorting with MB-sort!**
+**Experience efficient, in-place, and stable sorting with MB-sort!**